-Figure 38 Pair Buttons - [Climate] Mode.
+Figure 36 Pair Buttons - [Climate] Mode.

-- Mode Type: sets mode control type: "Heat/Cool" or "Extended" (HVAC). - "Heat/Cool": pressing one of the two buttons will make TMD-Display send a one-bit value to the bus (Left=Cool, value "0"; Right=Heat, value "1"). - "Extended": pressing on the two buttons will make TMD-Display walk through the different HVAC modes and send a one-byte value to the bus according to the selected mode.
+- Mode Type: sets mode control type: "Heat/Cool" or "Extended" (HVAC). - "Heat/Cool": pressing one of the two buttons will make Square TMD-Display send a one-bit value to the bus (Left=Cool, value "0"; Right=Heat, value "1").

+"Extended": pressing on the two buttons will make Square TMD-Display walk through the different HVAC modes and send a one-byte value to the bus according to the selected mode.
 Which of the modes should be available can be set through five specific checkboxes.

-Figure 39 Pair Buttons - [Climate] Mode - Mode Type: Extended.
+Figure 37 Pair Buttons - [Climate] Mode - Mode Type: Extended.

-- Link the control with a box in the display: sets the area of the display where to show the indicator of this control, i.e., the current numeric value.
-The selected box must be configured with the same data type (see section 2.4 for details). - ▶ LED lighting: sets the behaviour of the LEDs on the buttons.
-The options are "Regular", "State-dependent", "State-dependent (both LEDs)" and "Dedicated Object".
+▶ Link the control with a box in the display: sets the area of the display where to show the indicator of this control, i.e., the current numeric value.
+The selected box must be configured with the same data type (see section 2.4 for details).